lewark/gui.lua/docs.md

 TextArea constructor.

 Parameters:
-- root: The root widget
+- root (Root): The root widget
-- cols: The preferred width of the text area
+- cols (int): The preferred width of the text area
-- rows: The preferred height of the text area
+- rows (int): The preferred height of the text area
-- text: Initial contents of the text area
+- text (string): Initial contents of the text area

 ### TextArea:setText(text)